Construction of Arithmetic Teichmuller Spaces I: Adelic Arithmetic Teichm uller Space

+The adelic Arithmetic Teichm\"uller Space will be an anabelian variation providing the adelic tempered fundamental group $\widetilde{\pit{X/L}}$.

-\para In the global i.e. number situation, the local $p$-adic Teichmuller Spaces can be assembled into a global category. \bthm Let $X/L$ be a geometrically connect, smooth, quasi-projective, hyperbolic variety over a number field $L$.
+\para In the global i.e. number situation, the local $p$-adic Teichm\"uller Spaces can be assembled into a global category. \bthm Let $X/L$ be a geometrically connected, smooth, quasi-projective, hyperbolic variety over a number field $L$.
 Assume $L$ has no real embeddings.
-Then there exists a category $\fTeich$, called the \emph{Arithmetic Teichmuller Space associated to $X/L$} which has the following properties: \benumlab \item $\fTeich$ is given as a product category:
+Then there exists a category $\fTeich$, called the \emph{Arithmetic Teichm\"uller Space associated to $X/L$} which has the following properties: \benumlab \item $\fTeich$ is given as a product category:

-where $\wp$ runs over all the inequivalent, non-trivial valuations of $L$ and where $\fJ(X,L_\wp)$ is the $p$-adic Teichmuller Space associated to $X/L_\wp$ constructed in Theorem~\ref{th:main4.5-const-local-teich}. \item $\fTeich$ is an anabelian variation providing the adelic tempered fundamental group
+where $\wp$ runs over all the inequivalent, non-trivial valuations of $L$ and where $\fJ(X,L_\wp)$ is the $p$-adic Teichm\"uller Space associated to $X/L_\wp$ constructed in Theorem~\ref{th:main4.5-const-local-teich}. \item $\fTeich$ is an anabelian variation providing the adelic tempered fundamental group